davidbauch/QDaCC/README.md

 Calculate both properties for a single resonator mode `h`.

-    --GI 'h,GH,h+GH'
+    --GI 'h,G=H,h+G=H'

-Calculate both properties for the resonator mode `h`, the radiative transition `GH` and the superposition of both.
+Calculate both properties for the resonator mode `h`, the radiative transition `G=H` and the superposition of both.

 ---